 Vitamin C (ascorbic acid) is vital to human health.
 DNA damage resulting from deficiencies in micronutrients such as vitamin C is thought to be a major cause of cancer.
-Relatively high intakes of dietary vitamin C (i.e., from consuming food) have been found to be associated with somewhat lower risks of various types of cancer, including breast cancer.
+Relatively high intakes of dietary vitamin C (i.e., from consuming food) have been found to be associated with somewhat lower risks of various types of cancer.

 Vitamin C also has been shown to have neuroprotective and cardioprotective properties.
 This has led some practitioners to use high doses of supplemental vitamin C to treat breast cancer and/or attempt to reduce the toxic side effects of conventional chemotherapy.
 Now a new analysis of previous studies has concluded that there is no high-quality evidence that vitamin C supplementation enhances the antitumor effects of chemotherapy or reduces its toxic side effects.